AletheiaWareLLC/Wink/samples/README.md

 ### StopWatch

-Implements a StopWatch for calculating the duration between two events.
+Implements a StopWatch for calculating how much time has elapsed between the watch being started and stopped.

 This state machine has two states; `idle` and `timing`.